-The following table present our revenues and cost of revenue disaggregated by line of business.
+The following table present our revenue and cost of revenue disaggregated by line of business.
 Revenue from our marketplace primarily reflects the sales of parts and assemblies on our platform.
 Revenue from supplier services primarily includes the sale of advertising and to a lesser extent supplies, financial service products and SaaS products.

-Revenue is presented in the following tables for the three months ended March 31, 2023 and 2022, respectively (in thousands):
+Revenue and cost of revenue is presented in the following tables for the three and nine months ended September 30, 2023 and 2022, respectively (in thousands):